-Cost 108pts (Inexperienced), 135pts (Regular), 162pts (Veteran) Team 3 men Weapons 4 Light automatic cannons on a rotating platform Options - May add a gun shield for +5 points.
-Special Rules - Team weapon - Fixed - Flak
+Cost: 108pts (Inexperienced), 135pts (Regular), 162pts (Veteran) Team: 3 men Weapons: 4 Light Automatic cannons Special Rules: Team weapon

+- Fixed

 37MM FLAK 36

 Introduced in 1936 the Flak 36 and later Flak 37 served throughout the war.
 By the later years it was the preferred anti-aircraft weapon due to its heavier shell and extra damage.
 It could maintain a practical rate of fire of about 100 rounds per minute with reloading time.